 But, it has no memory and stores information.
 Thus, the machine cannot use past experience to tell the next step.

-Limited memory.
-It uses past experiences to inform future decisions.
-However, the information is not stored permanently.
+It has limited memory.
+It uses past experiences to inform future decisions, but the information is not stored permanently.

 Its application in self-driving cars is an example.
 Some of its functions use a limited memory system.

 Theory of mind.
-This AI system is complex compared to the previous two types.
-The system does not only represent actual conditions.
-But it also has its own beliefs, desires, and intentions to influence its decisions.
+This AI system is more complex than the previous two types.
+It does not only represent actual conditions but also has its own beliefs, desires, and intentions to influence its decisions.

 Self-awareness.
 It is designed to have a sense of self and awareness.
 It works like a human.
 For example, the system understands and uses the current situation to infer how others feel.